Christmas pudding: Wishing and other traditions

-It was in the late Victorian era that the 'Stir up Sunday' myth began to take hold.
-The collect for the Sunday before Advent in the Church of England's Book of Common Prayer begins with the words "Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works...".
+It was in the late Victorian era that 'Stir up Sunday' (the fifth Sunday before Christmas) began to be associated with the making of Christmas pudding.
+The collect this Sunday in the Church of England's Book of Common Prayer begins with the words "Stir up, we beseech thee, O Lord, the wills of thy faithful people; that they, plenteously bringing forth the fruit of good works...".
 This led to the custom of preparing Christmas puddings on that day which became known as Stir-up Sunday, associated with the stirring of the Christmas pudding.

 Initially probably a schoolchild joke, latterly the day became known as "Stir-up Sunday".
-By the 1920s, the custom was established that everyone in the household, or at least every child (and sometimes the servants), gave the mixture a stir and made a wish while doing so.

 It was common practice to include small silver coins in the pudding mixture, which could be kept by the person whose serving included them.
 The usual choice was a silver threepence or a sixpence.
-The coin was believed to bring wealth in the coming year, and came from an earlier tradition, defunct by the twentieth century, wherein tokens were put in a cake (see Twelfth Cake).
+The coin was believed to bring wealth in the coming year, and came from an earlier tradition of putting tokens in a cake, which had died out by the twentieth century (see Twelfth Cake).

 Other tokens are also known to have been included, such as a tiny wishbone (to bring good luck), a silver thimble (for thrift) or an anchor (to symbolise safe harbour).

 Once turned out of its basin, decorated with holly, doused in brandy (or occasionally rum), and flamed (or "fired"), the pudding is traditionally brought to the table ceremoniously, and greeted with a round of applause.
 In 1843, Charles Dickens describes the scene in A Christmas Carol:

-Mrs Cratchit left the room alone – too nervous to bear witnesses – to take the pudding up and bring it in...
+Mrs. Cratchit left the room alone – too nervous to bear witnesses – to take the pudding up and bring it in...
 Hallo!
 A great deal of steam!
-The pudding was out of the copper which smells like a washing-day.
+The pudding was out of the copper.
+A smell like a washing-day!
 That was the cloth.
-A smell like an eating-house and a pastrycook's next door to each other, with a laundress's next door to that.
-That was the pudding.
-In half a minute Mrs Cratchit entered – flushed, but smiling proudly – with the pudding, like a speckled cannon-ball, so hard and firm, blazing in half of half-a-quarter of ignited brandy, and bedight with Christmas holly stuck into the top.
+A smell like an eating-house and a pastrycook's next door to each other, with a laundress's next door to that!
+That was the pudding!
+In half a minute Mrs. Cratchit entered – flushed, but smiling proudly – with the pudding, like a speckled cannon-ball, so hard and firm, blazing in half of half-a-quartern of ignited brandy, and bedight with Christmas holly stuck into the top.